Rapptz/discord.py/docs/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Sometimes you want to keep libraries from polluting system installs or use a different version of
 libraries than the ones installed on the system.
-You might also not have permissions to install libaries system-wide.
+You might also not have permissions to install libraries system-wide.
 For this purpose, the standard library as of Python 3.3 comes with a concept called "Virtual Environment"s to
 help maintain these separate versions.